Mariupol, I love you

 What do you know about Mariupol?
 Mariupol is a harbour, a resort, a home to a huge population of Pontic Greeks and a trade centre.
 It is an industrial giant with a bright history dating back to the 16th century, when it was founded by Cossacks.
 Mariupol is the city that faced the war in 2014 and then became a symbol of the new, Ukraine-controlled Donetsk region.
 A besieged heroic city, now fighting to resist and survive during the Russian invasion in 2022.

+“Mariupol, I love you” is a collection of short films made by Mariupol locals in 2017-2021.
 The short films are stories of everyday life, dreams and relationships and how they were influenced by the first phase of the war.
 “Me and Mariupol” features Donetsk-born director, Piotr Armianovski, talking to people from Mariupol in search of the city he remembers from his childhood.
 “Ma” by Maria Stoianova is a mother-daughter dialogue taken with amateur phone footage in the face of war.
 “Territory of empty windows” and “Diorama” by Mariupol-born Zoya Laktionova explore how the war changed the face of the city.

 Read in full